marscky/evz/README.md

 Rest assured, EVZ will never send your password to any other parties or store your password in plaintext.

-In fact, your credentials are stored on a secure password management service provided by your operating system, by using the Node module [keytar](https://www.npmjs.com/package/keytar).
+In fact, your credentials are stored by a secure password management service provided by your operating system, by using the Node module [keytar](https://www.npmjs.com/package/keytar).

 _From its documentation_